WISE-PaaS/example-py-docker-iothub-postgresql/README.md

         return render_template('index.html')
 ```

-This is the postgresql connect config code，`ENSAAS_SERVICES` can get the application environment in WISE-PaaS。
+This is the postgresql and MQTT connect config code，`ENSAAS_SERVICES` can get the application environment in WISE-PaaS。

 ```py